 Part of the problem in Open Theism is that by restricting God to the present only, His existence is defined in such a way as to imply that time is part of His nature and that He is restricted to it.
 The question is whether or not this is logical as well as biblical.
 For an analysis of the logic of the position, please see A logical refutation of open theism.

 Scripturally, God inhabits eternity.
-Psalm 90:2 says, "Before the mountains were born or You gave birth to the earth and the world, even from everlasting to everlasting, You are God.
-3 You turn man back into dust."
+Psalm 90:2 says, "Before the mountains were born, or Thou didst give birth to the earth and the world, even from everlasting to everlasting, Thou art God."
 But this verse, an others, do not declare that God lives inside or outside of time.
 Rather, the Bible tells us that God is eternal.
 We can, however, note that the Bible teaches that God has no beginning or end.
-This is not definitive, but we may be able to conclude that since time is that non-spatial, continuous succession of events from the past, through the present, and into the future and that since the word "beginning" denotes a relationship to and in time and since God has no beginning that time is not applicable to God's nature.
-In other words, God has no beginning, and since "beginning" deals with an event in time, God is outside of time.
+This is not definitive, but we may be able to conclude that since time is that non-spatial, continuous succession of events from the past, through the present, and into the future, and that since the word "beginning" denotes a relationship to and in time, and since God has no beginning, that time is not applicable to God's nature.
+In other words, God has no beginning and since "beginning" deals with an event in time, God is outside of time.

 "As for you, O king, while on your bed your thoughts turned to what would take place in the future; and He who reveals mysteries has made known to you what will take place," (Dan.
 2:29).

 So, in relation to our free will and God's predictive ability, there is no biblical reason to assert that God's foreknowledge negates our freedom.